martiza/bookkeeping/README.md

 you increase rent (expense) by recording a debit transaction, and decrease cash (asset) by recording a credit transaction.

 *A business receives cash for a sale:*
-you increase cash (asset) by recording a debit transaction, and increase sales (revenue) by recording a credit transaction.
+ cyou increase cash (asset) by recording a debit transaction, and increase sales (income) by recording a credit transaction.

 *A business buys equipment with cash:*
 You increase equipment (asset) by recording a debit transaction, and decrease cash (asset) by recording a credit transaction.